nus-cs2103-AY1617S1/addressbook-level4/docs/UserGuide.md

 **_Specifying repeated tasks_**

-DearJim also allows you to specify tasks that need to be repeated at a specific `RECURRING_INTERVAL`.
+DearJim also allows you to specify tasks that need to be repeated at a specific `RECURRING_INTERVAL`. <br>
+Format: `repeat every RECURRING_INTERVAL`
 > To assign a `RECURRING_INTERVAL`, simply enter `repeat every RECURRING_INTERVAL` as part of the add/edit command, where `RECURRING_INTERVAL` can be replaced by the appropriate `RECURRING_INTERVAL` below.
->

 Supported `RECURRING_INTERVAL`
 * `day`, `2 days`, `3 days`, ...
 * `week`, `2 weeks`, `3 weeks`, ...